yifanzhu1592/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-All the alrorithms and datastructrures taught in the course "Algorithms and Data Structures (Microsoft)"
+This will contain the alrorithms and datastructrures taught in the course "Algorithms and Data Structures" by microsoft